kyma-project/test-infra/docs/prow/kyma-release-process.md

 This is done to ensure builds reproducibility.
 This phase applies only for major and minor releases.

 3. Define release version.
-Usually, we produce some release candidates at the beginning and then final version.
+Usually, we produce some release candidates at the beginning and then a final version.
 This information is stored in file `RELEASE_VERSION` in `test-infra` repository.

-3. Create a release branch in the `kyma` repository.
+4. Create a release branch in the `kyma` repository.
 Do it only for a new release, not for a bugfix release.
 The name of this branch should follow the `release-x.y` pattern, such as `release-0.4`.

-4. Create PR (pull request) to `kyma` release branch.
+5. Create PR (pull request) to `kyma` release branch.
 This triggers all jobs for components.
-Every job will be published with version defined in file `RELEASE_VERSION` stored in `test-infra` repository on given release branch, for example `0.6.0-rc1`.
+Every component image will be published with version defined in file `RELEASE_VERSION` stored in `test-infra` repository on the given release. branch, for example `0.6.0-rc1`.

-3. Run integration tests by adding comment to PR:
+6. Run integration tests by adding comment to PR:
 ```
 /test kyma-integration
 ```